danielorihuela/hybrid-botnet/README.md

 Once the seed machine and the victim are set up, you can interact with them through a client, it can be found in `src/botnet/client.py`.

 The only left detail is that you will need to store the seed and victim onions directly in the client code or in a text file to access them.
+Moreover, take into account that to be able to communicate with the victims you will need TOR.
+You can either install it or use a docker, this [guide](https://dev.to/boris/running-tor-using-docker-4d7h) may help you.

 In the previous section you modified the `exploit` with your own seed onions directions.
 You will need to repeat that process to modify the client.
 Repeat step 2 of *Generate the text file to infect the victim*.